- January 22, 2022

 If you purchase a new car and then experience buyer’s remorse in California, you don’t have a lot of options.
-The terms of new car sales contracts are very strict (you may have more luck cancelling a used car purchase).
+The terms of new car sales contracts are very strict, similar to how matters get complicated if you need a expereinced car accident lawyer after an unexpected incident.
 Most car dealers do not allow you to back out of a purchase agreement after you sign on the dotted line.
 With new car purchases, there is no automatic “cooling off period.”
 The only way out for most people is to plead their case.
 You can call the salesperson and see if anything can be worked out to unwind the deal.
 You can say that you discovered you do not really like the vehicle, or the purchase is going to stretch your budget too far for your comfort.
 You may have to work with the sales manager or general manager.

 There are two important things to know, though, that could provide recourse to a consumer who wants to return a vehicle after purchase:

 - When buying a used car in California, there is an option to purchase an add-on two-day contract cancellation option agreement at the time of a vehicle sale.
 If you buy this agreement, you can return a car within 2 days of sale.

 - There is a California Lemon Law that allows you to return a new or used vehicle to a dealership if you can prove that it is a lemon with chronic mechanical or electrical defects.
 If you’re unsure about your rights or the process, a trusted lemon law lawyer can guide you.
 Under Lemon Law, you can get a replacement vehicle or a refund of the original purchase price.

 California Car Buyers Bill of Rights